fls-bioinformatics-core/auto_process_ngs/docs/source/output/barcode_analysis.rst

  * **Overrepresented unassigned index sequences**: barcodes which have high numbers of associated reads but which aren't assigned to a sample in the sample sheet.

+Barcode analysis is normally run automatically as part of the :doc:`auto_process make_fastqs <../using/make_fastqs>` command (for standard sequencing runs).
+It can also be run as a separate operation using the
+:ref:`auto_process.py analyse_barcodes <commands_analyse_barcodes>`
+command.

 The analysis counts the reads associated with each barcode sequence in each lane across all the FASTQs generated for those lanes.
 It then